Rostlab/JS16_ProjectD_Group5/README.md

 ```

 ## Automatic analyses
 As mentioned earlier, with the `init`-function, you start the automatical analyses of the Tweets.
-It starts every 12 minutes unless you've specified something else in the congifuration.
-Every 12 minutes this function takes one of the most popular characters and looks up all Tweets about this character since the last time.
+It starts every 12 minutes unless you've specified something else in the congifurations Every 12 minutes this function takes one of the most popular characters and looks up all Tweets about this character since the last time.
 These Tweets get analyzed and after that the result gets stored in the Database, as one result.
 It stores **one** result per analyses-run.
 You get the finest possible granularity with the default intervall, as the Twitter API limits the queries to their Databases.
 With the default every Character gets updated once per day.

 If you want to stop the automation you may do this with the following function:
 ```javascript